Do you think you can get 5 million visitors in 3 months with SEO?

 The answer is certainly Yes!
 Neil Patel made great search engine plans for Gawker Media to increase their rates.

 The Gawker Media network approached Neil for an SEO consultation because it was clear that – despite their tremendous brand recognition amongst consumers and the sheer volume of incoming links to their properties – they weren’t getting the share of natural search traffic they deserved.
 There was something off with their on-page SEO and they couldn’t figure out what it was.

 In just 3 months, Neil was able to drive an extra 5 million visitors to Gawker Media’s web properties through natural search alone.
-When compared to the PPC ad spend necessary to recruit this number of new visitors, it’s estimated that it would have cost them over a $1,000,000.
+When compared to the PPC ad spend necessary to recruit this number of new visitors, it’s estimated that it would have cost them over $1,000,000.

 By making substantive improvements to the company’s on-site optimization, link profiles, duplicate content concerns, image search optimization and site speed (as described in greater detail below), Neil and Gawker Media team’s were able to take absolutely ridiculous returns in a short period of time;

 The workers at Gawker Media didn’t make an excellent job of both publishing content frequently (which is required for improving the recognized authority and SEO keyword exposure) and writing on charming topics that promote community involvement.

 Sadly, a number of on-site optimization mistakes were limiting search engines from understanding the purpose of this expanded content, containing all of the following:

 By implementing page management best practices, Neil’s team was able to improve site crawling and, consequently, natural search presence.

 By building current sitemaps that prioritized the proper pages, Neil had a greater ability to manage how search engines dragged and detailed Gawker Media pages.